-- 1.1.1 The Chief Justice or President may grant a Judge, if she becomes pregnant, leave being either- - (a) Maternity leave which shall be leave of six weeks duration on full salary with any additional leave to be taken without salary; or - (b) Sick leave in respect of a period of pregnancy-related illness occurring prior to the commencement of maternity leave. - 1.1.2 Maternity leave and any sick leave granted in lieu of maternity leave previously granted shall not, in total, exceed 52 weeks in respect of any one pregnancy except where, in the opinion of the Chief Justice or President, circumstances exist which warrant an extension of the leave.
+- 1.1.1 The Chief Judge may grant a Judge, if she becomes pregnant, leave being either- - (a) Maternity leave which shall be leave of six weeks duration on full salary with any additional leave to be taken without salary; or - (b) Sick leave in respect of a period of pregnancy-related illness occurring prior to the commencement of maternity leave. - 1.1.2 Maternity leave and any sick leave granted in lieu of maternity leave previously granted shall not, in total, exceed 52 weeks in respect of any one pregnancy except where, in the opinion of the Chief Judge, circumstances exist which warrant an extension of the leave.